corey-mitchell/review-feedback/README.md

 ### Employee View

-Employees should be able to see a list of reviews needing feedback.
-They should then be able to provide the feed back.
+Employees should be able to see a list of personal reviews needing feedback.
+They should then be able to provide the feedback.
+The employees will also be able to see reviews that they have been assigned to provide feedback on.
+Likewise, they will then be able to provide said feedback.

 ### Admin View

-An admin should be able to view as well as add, update and remove all employees.
+An admin should be able to view as well as add, update and remove any and all employees.
 Admin should also be able to view, add and update reviews.
-Lastly, an admin should be able to assign another employee to participate in another employee's review.
+Lastly, an admin should be able to assign one employee to participate in another employee's review.

 ## Technologies Used:

 This is a full-stack, MERN application.
-Most of the technologies will be limited to MongoDB (with Mongoose), React, NodeJS and Heroku for deployment.
+Most of the technologies will be limited to JavaScript, MongoDB (with Mongoose), React, NodeJS and Heroku for deployment, using the mLabs extension for cloud DB.

-Should I use any additional techonologies, I will add them here.
+The front end utilizes Bootstrap for easy styling and the navbar is a component from material-ui that I pulled for this application.

 ### The API